Adarsh-gautam234/ERC-Convener-Assignment/Non-Tech-Questions/blog/blog.md

 ![Monostable Timing](../assets/monostable.png)

-In this mode, the 555 Timer produces a single pulse.
+In this mode, the 555 Timer gives a single pulse.

-- Output turns ON for a fixed duration
+When triggered, it turns on for a fixed time and then turns off automatically.

-- Then automatically turns OFF
+I think of it like pressing a button and getting a timed response.

 ---